Confusing navigation will literally ruin your website.

 3. Use action words.

-A study in 2014 found that navigational links that take the form of an action “enhance usability”.
+A study in 2014 (direct link no longer available) found that navigational links that take the form of an action “enhance usability”.
 Users were able to complete tasks faster and with better accuracy when the site navigation was action-oriented.
 And although this study was specifically about older users on a community college website, I’m thinking we can all benefit from the message.
 Keep phrases action or goal-oriented when possible.

 Examples: You may want to choose “Work with Me” over “Services” because it’s about action, but do what feels right.
-Back when the bottom of this website was formatted a little differently, I changed the wording on each of the headings in my website footer.
+Back when the bottom of this website was formatted a little differently, we changed the wording on each of the headings in our website footer.
 “Articles” became “Read an Article”.
 “Pages” became “Browse Other Pages”.
-It just feels better, doesn’t it?
+Sometimes action-oriented words feel better.

 Do this when it makes sense for your site and don’t take it too literally.
 In other words, “Home” is vastly better than “Visit the Home Page”.
 And this is because of perhaps the most important tip…